 Yes – you will need to use a reputable agency or attorney for all the legal aspects of the adoption.
 A Loving Alternative does not provide legal services.
 We strongly recommend using only licensed agencies or attorneys whose practices are limited to adoption.
-We provide referrals to agencies and attornies.
+We provide referrals to agencies and attorneys.

-When working with an out of state birth mother, you may also need to retain a second attorney or agency to insure that the laws of both states are abided by.
-We have referrals in all of the states and we will guide you to professionals you can trust.
+When working with an out of state expectant mother, you may also need to retain a second attorney or agency to ensure that the laws of both states are abided by.
+We have referrals in all states and we will guide you to professionals you can trust.

 What is an adoption “Home study?

 How are adoption facilitators regulated?

-In 2006, legislation was passed to protect birth parents and adoptive parents in their dealings with Adoption Facilitators.
+In 2006, legislation was passed to protect expectant mothers and adoptive parents in their dealings with Adoption Facilitators.
 California Family Code Section 8632.5 requires that all Adoption Facilitators providing facilitation services independently from an adoption agency or adoption attorney in California must be registered with the California Department of Social Services (CDSS).
 The CDSS, through the Adoptions Support Unit, provides administrative oversight of the Adoption Facilitator Registry.

 Adoption Facilitators must meet requirements established by the department of CDSS.
 Some of these requirements include meeting specific educational and experience requirements, posting a surety bond and undergoing criminal background check.

 Will I be required to pay living expenses for a birth mother?